nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This includes the total number of applications currently displayed in the Application List Panel, as well as a breakdown of these applications by status (shown both in numbers and as a pie chart).

 Format: no command is needed.
-Statistics information is recomputed and regenerated upon every command execution.
+Application statistics are recomputed and regenerated upon every command execution.

 You may refer to the screenshots below for the before and after comparison of the Statistics panel, after an application's status was changed from `interested` to `applied`.